cloudposse/atmos/website/docs/design-patterns/component-catalog-template.md

 - Since new Atmos components are generated dynamically, sometimes it's not easy to know the names of the Atmos components that need to be provisioned without looking at the `Go` template and figuring out all the Atmos component names
+- With great power comes great responsibility.
+The Go templating engine leads to infinite possibilities, which makes the stack configs more challenging to maintain and reduces consistency.
+Try to leverage the inheritance model as much as possible, over templated stack configs.
 :::note

 To address the limitations of the **Component Catalog Template** Design Pattern, consider using the following patterns: